-Students may withdraw voluntarily from their programs at any point before the termination A student may decide to withdraw from the program before the Chair/Director submits the recommendation to SGS for termination of registration or before the SGS Vice-

-Dean, Students, approves the Chair/Director's recommendation.
+Students may withdraw voluntarily from their programs at any point before the termination A student may decide to withdraw from the program before the Chair/Director submits the recommendation to SGS for termination of registration or before the SGS Vice-Dean, Students, approves the Chair/Director's recommendation.
 In such cases, SGS will record the withdrawal on the student's academic record and transcript, and SGS will not act on the recommendation for termination of registration.

 Students may appeal a decision to terminate their program by formally requesting a reconsideration or change to an official academic decision made by the University.
-For more information on academic appeals go to https://facultyandstaff.sgs.utoronto.ca/sgs-councils-and-committees/graduate-academic-appeals/
+For more information on academic appeals visit the SGS website.

-As program withdrawal is a voluntary action, it is a final decision and cannot be appealed.
+As program withdrawal is a voluntary action, it is a final decision and cannot be appealed